How to Verify a Quantum Computation: Soundness

-\item In the $\tgate$-gate gadget, the auxiliary wire is swapped with the measured wire immediately before the measurement; this way, we may picture that only auxiliary qubits are measured as part of the computation, and that the data registers for the input $\ket{\psi}$ represent the computation wires throughout. \item Given the system as in Equation~\ref{eqn:attack-on-EPR-I}, we suppose that the first $\tgate$-gate gadget uses the first EPR pair as auxiliary quantum bit, and the second EPR pair as a qubit representing the classical bit (and so on for the following $\tgate$-gadgets).
+In addition to the convention of representing an attack as in \expeqref{Equation} {eqn:attack-on-EPR-I}, in the following \expref{Sections}{sec:soundness-testrun}--\ref{sec:soundness-computation run}, we use the following conventions. \begin{enumerate} \item The circuit $C$ that we consider is already ``compiled'' in terms of the $\hgate$ gates as in \expref{Section}{sec:H-gadget} (the identity $\hgate = \hgate \pgate \hgate \pgate \hgate \pgate\hgate$ is already applied). \item The number of $\tgate$-gate gadgets is $t$ (each such gadget uses two auxiliary qubits---one representing an auxiliary quantum bit, and one representing a classical bit~$x$), and the number of qubits in the computation is $n$.
+Thus we have $m=2t+n$. \item In the $\tgate$-gate gadget, the auxiliary wire is swapped with the measured wire immediately before the measurement.
+This way, we may picture that only auxiliary qubits are measured as part of the computation, and that the data registers for the input represent the computation wires throughout. \item Given the system as in \expeqref{Equation} {eqn:attack-on-EPR-I}, we suppose that the first $\tgate$-gate gadget uses the first EPR pair as auxiliary quantum bit, and the second EPR pair as a qubit representing the classical bit (and so on for the following $\tgate$-gadgets).
 The last $n$ EPR pairs are the data qubits, and we suppose that at the end of the protocol, the last data qubit is the one that is measured, representing the output.

 \item Normalization constants are omitted when they are clear from context. \end{enumerate}